Documentation

 }

-Create a default.json file in the content project, in the folder defined by CONFIG_PATH variable (dspublisher/config by default), and override the properties you need.
-You don’t need to repeat the default values.
+Create a default.json file in the content project, in the folder defined by the CONFIG_PATH variable — dspublisher/config, by default — and override the properties you need.
+You don’t have to repeat the default values.

 You can also define a production.json configuration file in the same folder, to use a different configuration for your production build.

-With the configuration files in place, you can use the npm run dspublisher:start or npm run dspublisher:build commands without extra command-line parameters.
+With the configuration files in place, you can use execute npm run dspublisher:start, or npm run dspublisher:build without extra command-line parameters.